B.A English Hobart College 1984

-Litzinger, a veteran of 19 seasons as a head coach of men’s and women’s swimming, begins his fifth year at Notre Dame.
+Litzinger, a veteran of 20 seasons as a head coach of men’s and women’s swimming, begins his sixth year at Notre Dame.
 In December of 2015 he took the lead role for both programs, marking the first time since 1995 Notre Dame has had a combined swimming program, and has followed up with nothing but success.

-In his short tenure, the Irish have broken every Notre Dame Record in the books save four on the Women’s side, and six on the Men’s.
-In 4 seasons he has produced 28 NCAA All-Americans, an ACC Champion and US National Team Member.
+In his short tenure, the Irish have broken every Notre Dame Record in the books except for two.
+In four seasons he has produced 58 All-Americans, two ACC Champions and a US National Team Member.

-The Irish Women have moved steadily forward in the ACC/NCAA from seventh in the league to a fourth place finish in 2019.
-A final NCAA rank of 16th has marked the return of the Irish Women nationally and more importantly, Notre Dame has been recognized as one of the most improved teams in the NCAA.
+The Irish women have moved steadily forward in the ACC/NCAA climbing as high as a fourth place finish in 2019.
+A final NCAA rank of 14th in 2020 has marked the return of the Irish Women nationally and more importantly, Notre Dame has been recognized as one of the most improved teams in the NCAA.

 The impact of Litzinger’s leadership has been immediately felt on the ACC and NCAA level as the Men have vaulted from seventh to third in the ACC in 2018.
-Nationally, the Irish recorded their highest NCAA finish in history placing 23rdat the 2019 Championship.
-Lead by NCAA Finalist/US National Team Member Zach Yeadon, the Notre Dame Men have announced their presence, and have begun to consistently attract the nation’s premier talent in recruiting.
+Nationally, the Irish recorded their highest NCAA finish in history placing 23rd at the 2019 Championship, and were slated to finish 14th in scored competition based on qualifying times at the 2020 NCAAs.
+The Notre Dame men have announced their presence, and have begun to consistently attract the nation’s premier talent in recruiting.

 Academically, both squads have been consistently recognized as Academic All-Americans by the College Swimming Coaches Association of America.
-Boasting 13 NCAA Academic All Americans and GPA’s of 3.6 and 3.2 respectively, Notre Dame continues to challenge its student athletes in and out of the pool.
-Both Notre Dame squads have been recognized by the NCAA for their perfect Graduation Rates, and have produced over 20 ACC All-Academic Team Members.
+Boasting 21 Academic All-Americans and GPA’s of 3.66 (women) and 3.52 (men), Notre Dame continues to challenge its student athletes in and out of the pool.
+Both Notre Dame squads have been recognized by the NCAA for their perfect Graduation Rates, and have produced over 35 ACC All-Academic Team Members (19 in 2020).

 Litzinger (pronounced LITZ-ing-er) brought with him to South Bend the experience of seven years as head coach of both the men’s and women’s programs at the University of Utah (2000-07) and seven more as head women’s coach at St. Bonaventure University (1989-1996).
 He was the associate head coach at North Carolina since 2011 after first joining the Tar Heel staff in 2007.